gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 ### Supplying the initial state

-In the example above, we explained a case that your initial state is fetched inside the SSR code via `getStockProps()` static function.
+In the example above, we explained a case in which your initial state is fetched inside the SSR code via `getStockProps()` static function.
 This is a recommended pattern because the criteria of data to fetch usually depends on the user interface to render.

 As an alternative, however, you can supply the initial state from your server via `res.serve()` function.